 - In a medium saucepan, combine 1 cup of cream, milk, and sugar over medium heat.
 Heat, whisking occasionally, until hot, but do not let boil (and all the sugar has dissolved.).

-- While the mixture is cooking, whisk egg yolks until paler in colour.
+- While the mixture is cooking, whisk egg yolks until paler in color.
 Combine remaining cream and cornstarch in another bowl.

 - Carefully and slowly pour the hot cream into the egg yolks, whisking constantly so the eggs do not scramble.
 Continue whisking until all the cream is blended.
 Transfer the mixture back into the pan and stir in the almond extract, 1 tbsp.
 Amaretto, cream, and salt.
 Bring up to a hot temperature again, stirring occasionally.
 Turn off heat and allow to cool to room temperature, stirring occasionally to keep film from building up.
 Cool in refrigerator overnight.